abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, by looking at the functions that come from/to them.

 And what are the functions are guaranteed to exist for all products.
-Of course that would be the projections, the functions for retrieving back the two elements of the product $C \to A$ and $A \times B \to B$.
+Of course that would be the projections, the functions for retrieving back the two elements of the product $A \times B \to A$ and $A \times B \to B$.
 What would a product be without them?

 ![Product](../02_category/product_functions.svg)

-Now if we switch to the (semi) external view, this diagram already provides some definition of what a product is: if we have an object $C$ for which there are functions $C \to A$ and $A \times B \to B$, then $C$ can potentially be the product of $A$ and $B$ ($A \times B$).
+Now if we switch to the (semi) external view, this diagram already provides some definition of what a product is: if we have an object $C$ for which there are functions $C \to A$ and $C to B$, then $C$ can potentially be the product of $A$ and $B$ ($A \times B$).

 ![Product, external diagram](../02_category/product_external.svg)